kendayao/Monsters-Rolodex/README.md

 ## Description

 This is a simple web application that displays information for different monsters.
+This project was built to practice React fundamentals.

 ## Table of Contents